How ‘No Jacket Required’ Sent Phil Collins Into the Stratosphere

 Watch Phil Collins' 'Don't Lose My Number' Video

-In fact, by the end of the '90s, Collins had come to be seen by many as a symptom of the evils of 'corporate rock' during the two decades before -- an opinion that he eventually came to understand.
+By the end of the '90s, Collins had come to be seen by many as a symptom of the evils of 'corporate rock' during the two decades before – an opinion that he eventually came to understand.
 "I can look back now and see how annoying I must have been to people in the '80s and '90s," he sighed in a 2011 interview.
 "I seemed to be everywhere."

 Steurmer, meanwhile, makes no apologies for the album's huge impact.
 "It’s one of those where everything came in at the right time.
 The chemistry between the musicians and the people were good," he told Soul Culture.
 "For me, it’s my favorite Phil Collins album of all time because there isn’t one song that suffers.
 I can listen to that album from start to finish without skipping one song.
 I can’t say that about a lot of albums.
 There are many artists that I love, but this one is hard to stop playing."